wrapperband/OpenTrafficSurvey/README.md

 **Where can I find further analysis from the test site?**

 The data analysis document (TrafficDataAnalysisMethodology.md) shows some further details on additional charts and analysis of the Traffic data sampled at the test site.
 All the charts used are in the /charts directory.
+The template spreadsheet also contains data and charts from an actual survey at the test site.

 **Possible future developments for Open Traffic survey**